Pacific Gas and Electric Company: Pacific Gas and Electric Company

+John Martin and Eugene J. de Sabla, started out as gold miners along the Yuba River, harnessing hydroelectric power, building hydro plants in Nevada City (1895), and Northern California.

+In the early 1890s, Martin, de Sabla, Alfonso Tregidgo, and later, Romulus Riggs Colgate, began developing a hydroelectric powerhouse on the South Fork of the Yuba River.

+In 1899, Martin and de Sabla formed Yuba Power Company.
+In 1900, Martin and de Sabla created the Bay Counties Power Company, constructing a 140-mile transmission line for an electric railway in Oakland.
+In 1903, John Martin and Eugene de Sabla started the California Gas & Electric Company to acquire and merge gas and electric power businesses, and bought many utilities like Oakland Gas Light & Heat Company, United Gas & Electric Company, and, in 1905, San Francisco Gas & Electric Company.

+In 1905, Martin and de Sabla formed Pacific Gas and Electric Company.

 According to PG&E's 2012 history timeline on their webpage, the San Francisco Gas and Electric Company and the California Gas and Electric Corporation merged to form the Pacific Gas and Electric Company (PG&E) on October 10, 1905.
 The consolidation gave the California Gas and Electric Corporation access to the large San Francisco market and a base for further financing.
 The San Francisco Gas and Electric Company, in turn, was able to reinforce its electric system, which until then had been powered entirely by steam-operated generating plants, which could not compete with lower cost hydroelectric power.
 After the merger, engineers and management from each organization made plans to coordinate and unify the two systems.
 However, the two firms maintained separate corporate identities until 1911.

 PG&E began delivering natural gas to San Francisco and northern California in 1930.
 The longest pipeline in the world connected the Texas gas fields to northern California, with compressor stations that included cooling towers every 300 mi, at Topock, Arizona, on the state line, and near the town of Hinkley, California.
-With the introduction of natural gas, the company began retiring its polluting gas manufacturing facilities,although it did keep some plants on standby.
+With the introduction of natural gas, the company began retiring its polluting gas manufacturing facilities, although it did keep some plants on standby.
 Today a network of eight compressor stations linked by "40,000 miles of distribution pipelines and over 6,000 miles of transportation pipelines" serves "4.2 million customers from Bakersfield to the Oregon border".

 In the 1950s and 1960s, at both the Topock and Hinkley compressor stations, a hexavalent chromium additive was used to prevent rust in the cooling towers, which later was the cause of the Hinkley groundwater contamination.
 It disposed of the water from the cooling towers "adjacent to the compressor stations".